 Inanobe says that the best part of his job is spreading the word about the fascinating aspects of cultural facilities as part of a team where each individuality shines.

-Pursuing the possibilities of architecture from an displays perspective, creating a base for disseminating culture
+To explore the possibilities of architecture from displays perspective and create a hub for cultural dissemination.

 ▲ 45m long Lake Suigetsu varve gallery for 70,000 years | "Varve Museum"

 Inanobe studied architectural design in graduate school.
-Although architecture encompasses a wide range of genres, such as structure and facilities, he chose the path of concept design.
+While architecture encompasses various fields such as structure and facilities, she chose the path of concept design.

 Architecture as a place where people gather and interact.
-Wanting to explore this possibility, Inanobe joined NOMURA in 2013 and began his career as a designer.
+Driven by a desire to explore this possibility, Inanobe joined NOMURA Co.,Ltd. in 2013 and began his career as a designer.

 For Inanobe, there is one project that holds a special meaning.

-Inanobe: "The Varve Museum is the world's first museum that explores varves, the striped patterns formed by layers of lake sediments that have accumulated on the bottom of a lake over eons.
-This was the first project where I was in charge of displays concept design alone, and it allowed me to realize the image I had always had of creating a space where the inside and outside are connected.
+Inanobe: "The 'Annual Layer Museum' is the world's first museum dedicated to 'annual layers,' the striped patterns of lakebed sediments formed by layers accumulated at the bottom of lakes over long periods of time.
+It was the first project where I was solely responsible for displays concept design, and it allowed me to create the kind of space I had always envisioned, where the inside and outside interact with each other."

 The Varve Museum has been bustling with visitors since it opened in 2018.
 It has also been highly praised by experts in architecture and spatial display, winning numerous awards.
 The Varve Museum project marked a turning point for Inanobe.